Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: CONCLUSION

 \section{CONCLUSION}

-In this work, we present a hybrid framework that integrates the NN and MPC for gate traversal flight.
-Our framework is fully differentiable, which differentiates through both the MPC and the high-level loss.
+In this work, we present a hybrid framework that integrates NN and MPC for gate traversal flight.
+Our framework differentiates through both the MPC and the high-level loss.
 Leveraging the proposed analytical optimal policy gradient for training, the NN outputs the reference pose and cost-term weights, which act as interpretable control signals for online adaptation of the downstream MPC module.
-To ensure efficient and stable training, we propose an attitude error formulation between the quadrotor attitude and the NN-predicted unconstrained attitude reference.
-Evidence from both simulation and hardware tests indicates that our method enjoys significantly more sample-efficient training and can precisely online control the quadrotor to fly through the narrow gate.
-Future work will first focus on developing a parallelized optimization solver capable of large-scale training, and will subsequently extend the framework to incorporate visual perception for more informed decision-making in unstructured environments.
+Evidence from both simulation and hardware tests indicates that our method enjoys more efficient training and can precisely plan and control the quadrotor to fly through the narrow gate with effective disturbance rejection.
+Future work will focus on developing a parallelized optimization solver capable of large-scale training and will subsequently extend the framework to incorporate visual perception for more informed decision-making in unstructured environments.